Jenkins

 Then comes the automated build.
 Whether manually triggered by someone clicking “build” or automatically triggered by the change, this is a script that gets (checks-out) the code from source control.
 It often runs one or more tools to…

-Nearly all CI tools can work with most popular source control systems and most popular tools.
+Nearly all CI tools work with the most popular source control systems and most popular tools.
 Jenkins has by far the most plugins and can “do it all.”

 📦 Build Artifacts and Packages